 On Thursday, when I sit down for our Thanksgiving feast, I will pause to say thanks, thanks for the ability to move.
 Because it is a gift that none of us should take for granted.

-Here is a video about Kayla’s high school running career.
-It includes video of her last run for her high school team.
+I can’t post a link to the video on YouTube about Kayla’s high school running career.
+Search YouTube for Kayla Montgomery to see an interesting story on her.
 If you enjoy nail-biter finishes, you won’t want to miss this!